Center for Biblical Theology and Eschatology

 Michael and the War in Heaven

-This is the passage that some deem most controversial about Michael.
-Some Theologians see this as an actual war that took place literally in heaven.
-This despite the fact that the whole chapter is so obviously using cryptic and symbolic terms and figurative language, that we would have to ignore that very context in order to come to this conclusion.
-Even without trying we can note the unmistakable inconsistencies of such an interpretation.
-For example, we see this pregnant woman situated in this very same heaven.
+The passage in Revelation 12 is the one that some deem most controversial about Michael.
+There are Theologians who see this as an actual war that took place literally in heaven.
+This despite the fact that the whole chapter is so obviously using cryptic, symbolic imagery and figurative language.
+The fact is, they have to completely ignore that very clear context in order to come to this conclusion.
+Without even trying we can see the unmistakable inconsistencies of such an interpretation.
+For example, we see this "pregnant woman" situated in this very same heaven.
 Is this a literal pregnant woman floating around in this (alleged) literal heaven?
 Immediately we know that this is ludicrous.
 So then how do we make a woman who is clearly not literally floating in a literal heaven symbolic, and then in the next verses take that same heaven she was seen in and make it a literal heaven with literal warfare?
-It bridges on the absurd.
+It bridges on an absurd exegesis.
 Further, we read unambiguously that the stars were cast from this (alleged) literal heaven by the tail of this Dragon.
-And remember, the Dragon is in that same heaven and is accosting the pregnant woman.
+And remember, the Dragon is in that same heaven and is accosting the pregnant woman there.
 Literal?
 Of course not!
-And yet some theologians totally context and content and make the claim that it is a literal war in literal heaven by literal angels led by a Chief angel named Michael.
-I'm sorry to say, this is sloppy exegesis of the highest order.
-John is seeing this heaven in the Spirit as a symbolic picture (vision) of the Kingdom of God and how there was a spiritual warfare as Christ (Michael) came to Israel and cast the accuser and his messengers out.
+And yet some theologians totally ignore not only the context, but the content and make the claim that it is a literal war in literal heaven by literal angels led by the chief of the angels, Michael.
+I'm sorry to say, this is a very sloppy exegesis of the highest order.
+In reality, John is seeing this revelation of heaven in the Spirit as a symbolic picture (vision) of the Kingdom of God and how there was a spiritual warfare as Christ (Michael) came to Israel and cast the accuser (the Dragon or Satan) and his messengers out.
 Remember what we saw earlier about His disputing with the Devil about the body of Moses?
-This is all intimately related in this spiritual establishment of the Kingdom (Matthew 12:28-29).
-Christ came to cast the accuser out that the Kingdom of Heaven might be established in His righteousness.
-When we see the symbolism in Revelation chapter twelve of Michael and His messengers fighting against the Satan and his messengers, it is a symbolic portrait of Christ, the Head or chief Messenger of the Covenant going forth in spiritual warfare against Satan and those He rules over.
-They are the two rulers of good and evil that have been at enmity against each other from the very beginning (Genesis 3:15).
-Christ against Satan, Michael against the Dragon, in order to help the woman deceived of the Serpent.
-To be sure, there is no Chief Messenger or angel who could defeat Satan and kick him out of the kingdom of heaven for the election except Christ.
+This is all intimately related in this spiritual establishment of how the Kingdom (Matthew 12:28-29) of God had come.
+Christ came to cast the accuser out the Kingdom of Heaven that salvation might be established as He is the Messenger of the Covenant (Malachi 3:1).
+When we see the symbolism in Revelation chapter twelve of Michael and His messengers fighting against the Satan and his messengers, it is a symbolic portrait of Christ, the chief Messenger of the Covenant going forth in spiritual warfare against Satan and those He rules over.
+Christ and Satan are the two spiritual rulers of good and evil that have been at enmity against each other from the very beginning (Genesis 3:15), and it is Christ who stands for the woman.
+Christ against Satan, Michael against the Dragon, in order to help the woman deceived from that Serpent.
+To be sure, there is no Chief Messenger or arch-angel who could defeat Satan and kick him out of the kingdom of heaven for the sake of salvation (Revelation 12:10), except Christ.
 Let's look at the pertinent scriptures.

 The symbolism of Satan as the Serpent who bruised Christ's heel is well established as taking place at the cross.
-So this warfare of Michael against him was a spiritual warfare, not one within literal heaven.
+So this warfare of Michael against him was a spiritual warfare, not one within literal heaven where God dwells.
 When Revelation chapter twelve speaks of this woman "travailing in birth", it is talking about the pains that the Lord's congregation Israel was going through at the time of His coming.
-Israel was in a state of trouble.
-Her paths were crooked, and the prophets and priests were gone out of the way so that an apostasy had overcome the body.
+Israel was in a state of distress and trouble.
+Her paths were crooked, and the prophets and priests were gone out of the way so that an anguish and apostasy had come over her.
+This is symbolized as the discomfort, pain and anguish of travail.
 The Holy scripture says the Kingdom of heaven suffered violence until John, and the violent had taken it by force (Matthew 11:12-13).
-The Zeal of the Lord's house had consumed it as the Scribes and Priests had turned it into a den of thieves or robbers of the Lord.
-The congregation was in travail, and that is the imagery of this pregnant woman in heaven and Satan there accosting and accusing.
-This was a time of trouble and Israel is pictured as a woman in the pains of the birth of her Deliverer (Jeremiah 4:31).
-This is all the glorious picture of the Kingdom of God and how it was full of spiritual murderers, and how it would come to be loosed from the grip of death that the accuser had over it.
+The unrighteous zeal of the Lord's house had brought agony in its fierceness against righteousness as the Scribes and Priests had turned it into a den of thieves or robbers.
+In symbolic terms, the congregation was in pain or travail, and that is the imagery we see of this pregnant woman in the kingdom of heaven where Satan s there accosting and accusing in Revelation 12.
+This was a time of trouble and Israel and is pictured as a woman in pain waiting to be delivered of her Savior (Jeremiah 4:31).
+This is all a glorious portrait of the Kingdom of God and how it was full of hatred and spiritual murderers, and how the woman would come to be loosed from the grip of death that the accuser had over her.

 - "And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels,